NykterLab/Tampere_PC/chromatin_accessibility_in_human_prostate_cancer_progression/README.md

 ## Repository structure

 - `gene_expression`: this folder contains code used to call differentially expressed genes and the integrated analysis with ATAC-seq and ChIP-seq data from GTRD.
+- `bpnet`: this folder contains code used to generate the configuration files needed to train BPNET models of chromatin accessibility.